By Holly Welles

 1. House Hacking

-House hacking is a strategy where you purchase a multi-unit home and live in it while renting out the other rooms.
+House hacking is a strategy for purchasing a multi-unit home and living in it while renting out the other rooms.
 The goal is for tenants to cover all or most of your living expenses, allowing you to live rent-free or earn a passive income.

 You also need to calculate whether the market rate for rent provides a solid return on investment.
-If your mortgage payment exceeds the rent you can collect, then it’s not going to create profit.
+Using a rent evaluation tool like Rentometer will help you.
+If your mortgage payment exceeds the rent you can collect, it will not create profit.

 2. Real Estate Crowdfunding